 You know those movies where the characters happen upon a Christmas town they didn’t expect and have a magical time.
 Maybe I’ve been watching too many Hallmark movies, but that’s a little like our recent trip back from Moab.
 We ditched our plans to stop in Zion because it was snowing and decided to go to sunny Sedona instead.
 Arriving in Sedona at night, we were dazzled by the Christmas lights filling this beautiful red rock town.
 In fact, we got a burst of Christmas in Sedona excitement, that is until we found out we may be under the influence of the Sedona Vortex.

-So, when we initially drove into town past all the beautiful lights, I don’t know if it was the lights or the vortex but we just felt this elated Christmas spirit.
+So, when we initially drove into town past all the beautiful lights, I don’t know if it was the lights or the special energy in Sedona, known as the vortex, but we just felt this elated Christmas spirit.
 Not like weirdos, but we wanted to go out immediately and explore.
 Our first stop was a place called Tlaquepaque that’s filled with art galleries and restaurants.
 The whole place was adorned with festive lights and Christmas trimmings.
 We had the best time checking out all the pretty decor around every corner.

-Yes.
-The Great Pyramid of Giza, Mount Shasta California, Machu Picchu, Mount Fuji Japan and a handful of others.
+In case you are wondering, there are other places on earth that are thought to have an energy vortex including the Great Pyramid of Giza, Mount Shasta in California, Machu Picchu, and a handful of others.

 Hiking in Sedona to Find the Vortex

-Four spots in Sedona have the strongest vortex energy, They all happen to be hiking trails – Airport Mesa, Bell Rock, Cathedral Rock, and Boynton Canyon.
+Four spots in Sedona are supposed to be the strongest vortex sites, They all happen to be hiking trails – Airport Mesa, Bell Rock, Cathedral Rock, and Boynton Canyon.
 If you love getting out in nature, it’s a fun assignment to hike a bunch of trails looking for the vortex.
 If you are not a hiker, some of these are easily accessed with a short walk from the road.

-The number one hike in Sedona, Devil’s Bridge, is not a vortex site but it does have a really cool rock bridge.
+The most popular hike in Sedona, Devil’s Bridge, is not a vortex site but it does have a really cool rock bridge.
 The vortex hunting was on hold until we could experience Devil’s Bridge.
 It’s such a fun hike with the best payoff ever.
 But don’t worry, we got to the vortex hikes later in the day.
+If you want to hike Devil’s Bridge, you should go first thing to avoid crowds.

 Devil’s Bridge Hike